-4. Run Amazon Sponsored Products and Sponsored Brands campaigns
+4. Run Amazon Sponsored Ads

-5. Run off-Amazon promotions
+5. Run Off-Amazon Promotions

 If you have an audience outside of Amazon, invite them to come partake in your deals.
 This strategy is only useful if you have an affinity group set up.
-Facebook ads will help sellers who don’t have a group or audience.
-But remember that Facebook ads will be difficult to attribute into your products’ profits and losses report in a short amount of time.
+Facebook ads will help sellers who don’t have a group or audience, but remember that Facebook ads will be difficult to attribute into your products’ profits and losses report in a short amount of time.
 If you’re not doing this, start.
 This will pay off big during Prime Day and later in Q4.

-6. Take advantage of the Halo Effect
+6. Take Advantage of the Halo Effect

-You can boost your non-Prime Day deals by running targeted ads for high-traffic keywords to move all of your products up—essentially a ratchet growth effect.
+You can boost your non-Prime Day deals by running targeted ads for high-traffic keywords to move all of your products up, essentially a ratchet growth effect.
 One of the easiest things you can do is identify if your product is linked to another product in the “Frequently purchased together” section.
 This works two ways because if you want to generate sales for a key product you can bid on it knowing that your lesser product is getting free spillover traffic from the key product’s detail page.

 As the saying goes, “a rising tide lifts all ships.”
 The success of one product can grow your sales if you know where to look and what keywords to target.